Donald Trump Cozying Up To Communists And Undermining His Own Intelligence Agencies [Opinion]

 Of course, if Trump believes Putin, then he rejects the information provided to him by U.S. intelligence agencies, all of whom have made it absolutely clear that they believe that Russia meddled in the election.
 Extraordinarily, Trump is already trying to put distance between himself and the comments about Putin.

-During a news conference with Vietnamese President Tran Dai Quang., Trump said that the U.S. intelligence agencies are “led by fine people,” and that he believed “very much in our intelligence agencies.”
+During a news conference with Vietnamese President Tran Dai Quang, Trump said that the U.S. intelligence agencies are “led by fine people,” and that he believed “very much in our intelligence agencies.”

 Back on October 21, President Trump took to Twitter to address stories that the Russian’s had paid to place anti-Clinton advertisements on Facebook and Google.
 You can see some of the advertisements in this article by the Huffington Post.